 In the past, poverty and hard times in some Jewish communities may have made people shorter.
 But as life got better, people started to grow taller, just like in other groups.

 Height in Jewish people, like in any group, can vary a lot.
-Family genes play a big role, and many Jewish families have members who are different heights.
+Family genes play a big role, and many Jewish families have members who are of different heights.

 Historical records say that Jewish people in Bible times were shorter, around 5’5″, but some, like King Saul, were much taller.
 Today, Jewish communities in places with better food and living conditions show a wide range of heights, showing a mix of different backgrounds.